SQLMenace/CommonTasks/SQL Server/ReturnColumnsForTableType.md

-If you have a user defined table type and you need to know quickly generate some varianle with the same type, you csan use this code
+If you have a user defined table type and you need to know quickly generate some variables with the same type, you csan use this code

 For example if this is your table type